Quantum Otto engine with quantum correlations: Quantum Otto engine

-(ii) Isochoric heating $B\rightarrow C$.
-The Hamiltonian of the single radiation mode in the cavity is constant with fixed frequency $\omega_{h}$.
-Thus, the stochastic heat injection is equivalent to the increase of the system eigenenergy with zero work.
-We can write the probability distribution for the heat absorbed during this stroke as
+(ii) Isochoric heating $B\rightarrow C$: For this stroke, we consider the case in which only one atom of the correlated pair with the constant inverse temperature $\beta_h$ is sent to pass through the cavity.
+The Hamiltonian of the single radiation mode in the cavity is constant, with a fixed frequency $\omega_{h}$.
+Therefore, the stochastic heat injection is equivalent to an increase in the system eigenenergy, with no work being produced along the stroke. {The probability distribution for the heat absorbed by the system during this stroke, given that the stochastic compression work is $w_{ch}=\varepsilon_m^h-\varepsilon_n^c$, can then be expressed as \cite{Lutz20, jiao21}}